SebastBake/BigBST/README.md

 # BigBST
-A library to search big numerical CSV files using a multidimensional AVL tree written in C Each column becomes an AVL tree.
+A C program to search big numerical CSV files using a multidimensional AVL tree Each column becomes a searchable AVL tree.

 ## Example usage